Article Translations: (Spanish)

 - Trim fingernails and toenails with clippers or manicure scissors, and smooth the edges with an emery board or nail file.
 The best time to do this is after a bath or shower, when nails are softer.
 They shouldn't cut their nails too short.

 - Don't push cuticles back or trim them and don't use cuticle remover.
 Damaging cuticles can let bacteria get into the skin and cause an infection.

-- Have your child wear rubber gloves if there's a chance his or her hands might come into contact with harsh detergents or chemicals.
+- Wear rubber gloves if there's a chance their hands might be in contact with harsh detergents or chemicals.

 As much as possible, have kids try to avoid injuring their nails and the skin around them.
 Nails grow very slowly, so any damage to them can last a long time and increase the risk of paronychia.

 - Your child has paronychia that doesn't get better with treatment.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.